push-and-publish/the-first-book/content/syntax/chapter.md

 ## Images

-Currently, only `jpg` images are supported as they are not problematic during the rendering process.
+Currently, only `jpg` images are supported as they are not problematic during the rendering process (and they are rendered fast).
 Please move all images to the `images` directory in the chapter directory.
 If you would use the following code in `introduction` chapter:

 ```markdown
 ![](./images/picture.jpg)